sorzkode/eksel/README.md

 ```
 python -m eksel
 ```
-Otherwise you can run the script directly by changing directory (cd) in a terminal of your choice to the Eksel Splitter directory and using the following syntax:
+Alternatively, if you haven't installed the package, change the directory (cd) in a terminal to the Eksel Splitter directory and use the following syntax:
 ```
 python eksel.py
 ```